atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t
 imagined, make the most of it; he therefore employed every Soothing art he was master of, to calm her mind; and discovered, in his every look, in all his accents, the tenderest Solicitude on her account.
 By his tender endeavours he, at last.
-Softened her heart to Such a degree, that she Soon became more ready to renew her indiscretions, than to quarrel with him for obliging her to commit them. • When he had left her — when the mortifying resteftions which had been for sometime banished, returned, and with double violence — she again lamented tt : her fall, with the bitterest expressions: she felt herself totally deprived of all her tranquillity.
+Softened her heart to Such a degree, that she Soon became more ready to renew her indiscretions, than to quarrel with him for obliging her to commit them. • When he had left her --when the mortifying resteftions which had been for sometime banished, returned, and with double violence --she again lamented tt : her fall, with the bitterest expressions: she felt herself totally deprived of all her tranquillity.
 She resolved, however, to conceal her feelings, and to affect a Serenity in her behaviour, at all events, ■ '. as
 .
-as she had not given up all hopes of being able, one day, to prevail on her lover to marry her, though he was then So averse to iriatrimony: and, indeed, his extreme fondness of her, after an incident which frequently cures a man of his affection for the woman Seduced by him, induced her strongly to imagine that she might, by a gentle, complying carriage, bring him to consent to make all the reparation in his power for the loss of her honour: Supposing that, by marrying him, she should be as good as ever. — Into this error many females are apt to Aide; and too easily console themselves for the loss of what they ought to think irreparable.
+as she had not given up all hopes of being able, one day, to prevail on her lover to marry her, though he was then So averse to iriatrimony: and, indeed, his extreme fondness of her, after an incident which frequently cures a man of his affection for the woman Seduced by him, induced her strongly to imagine that she might, by a gentle, complying carriage, bring him to consent to make all the reparation in his power for the loss of her honour: Supposing that, by marrying him, she should be as good as ever. --Into this error many females are apt to Aide; and too easily console themselves for the loss of what they ought to think irreparable.
 The preservation
 \
 a character unsullied, not the patching if up, when a flaw has been made in it, should be every woman’s principal concern.